On Dynamic Distributed Computing: NOW: Analysis

-This lemma is a consequence of the Chernoff bound arguments \cite{ProbabilisticMethod} and implies that to obtain a majority of honest nodes in a cluster with high probability, it is sufficient that $l^2\tau+\epsilon < 1/2$, which is true by assumption on $\bad$.
+This lemma is a consequence of the Chernoff bound arguments \cite{ProbabilisticMethod} and implies that to obtain more than two thirds of honest nodes in a cluster whp, it is sufficient that $\tau+\epsilon < 1/3$, which is true by assumption on~$\bad$.

-\begin{remark}[Increasing the robustness] In order to tolerate a fraction of malicious nodes up to $1/2-\epsilon$, one can bias the CTRW so that the stationary distribution becomes $(|C_i|/n)$.
-To realize this, it is sufficient that at each cluster, the counter representing the remaining time of the random walk is decreased by $\log(1/U)|C_i|/(d(C_i)\log^2 N)$, where $U$ is a number chosen uniformly at random from $(0,1)$, $|C_i|$ is the current size of the cluster and $d(C_i)$ its degree in $\G^R$.
-The convergence speed of this CTRW is determined by the second eigenvalue of the matrix $(L_{ij}\log^2 N/|C_i|)_{ij}$, in which $(L_{ij})_{ij}$ is the Laplacian matrix as defined previously in Section \ref{randomWalk}.
-However, our results do not give directly an upper bound on this eigenvalue.\end{remark}